Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 September 2025 21.28.51 UTC
+- WIB: Selasa, 23 September 2025 22.27.50 UTC
-- WITA: Selasa, 23 September 2025 22.28.51 UTC
+- WITA: Selasa, 23 September 2025 23.27.50 UTC
-- WIT: Selasa, 23 September 2025 23.28.51 UTC
+- WIT: Rabu, 24 September 2025 00.27.50 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: friendship
+Kategori: nature